The Best Things We’ve Ever Eaten

 Gyudon with rice and miso

-Karaage – Karaage is a Japanese style fried chicken that pretty much blew my mind.
+Karaage – Karaage is a Japanese-style fried chicken that pretty much blew my mind.
 Unlike the fried chicken I know, which really only comes in two flavors: spicy and regular, karaage has a plethora of options.
 Some of my favorites included soy sauce, ginger, and spicy garlic.
 And the absolute best part?
 No bones!
 A popular spot to enjoy karaage is at a local izakaya, or Japanese pub.
 Cheap beer paired with fried chicken, always a great combination!

 Curry – Tucker and I love curry.
 Thai curries, Indian curries, homemade curries: we eat them fairly often, but we had definitely never had Japanese curry before.
 It’s usually dark brown and served with either chicken or pork katsu, and although it looks similar to other curries, it’s really quite a bit different.
 Japanese curry is much sweeter and thicker than the typical renditions, and aside from the katsu addition, it also occasionally comes with a hard boiled egg.